ironplc/ironplc/docs/index.rst

 * auto-completion
 * syntax and semantic checks

-IronPLC aims to be a MIT licensed SoftPLC written entirely in safe Rust for embedded devices running programs written in the IEC 61131-3 language, but it isn't there yet.
+IronPLC aims to be a SoftPLC written entirely in safe Rust for embedded devices running programs written in the IEC 61131-3 language, but it isn't there yet.
 IronPLC has some pretty big limitations and is not going to replace your existing development environment any time soon.
 Even so, we'd love if you give